YonghuiDong/DesktopShiny/README.md

-# Deploying Shiny as Windows Desktop Application
+# Introduction

-- This repository provides the required files and instructions on deploying R Shiny web application(s) as an installable and standalone local Windows desktop application.
+- This repository offers necessary files and instructions for deploying R Shiny web apps as installable standalone applications on Windows desktop.

-- The benefits of this deployment method is **the minimal software requirement and IT knowledge** necessary to run a Shiny application, making Shiny apps more accessible to users from all technical levels.
+- This is the simplest method to deploy shiny apps as a standalone app.

+- The resulting standalone app is notably smaller than alternative methods like Electron

+# Prerequisite

-- This repository is specially for Shiny app that is distributed as R package.
+- Your shiny app is written as an R package.
+(If you plan to do so, I suggest following the [golem](https://cran.r-project.org/web/packages/golem/index.html) framework)

 # Setup